Tom Conley (scholar)

-Tom Conley (born 1943) is an American scholar of literature, cartography, and film.
-Currently the Abbott Lawrence Lowell Research Professor in the Faculty of Arts and Sciences at Harvard University, Conley was formerly affiliated with the Departments of Visual and Environmental Studies and of Romance Languages and Literatures.
-Conley is noted for his interdisciplinary work exploring relations between space and writing in early modern France, the history of cartography, and cinema.
+Tom Conley (1943-2026) was an American scholar of literature, cartography, and film.
+He was the Abbott Lawrence Lowell Research Professor in the Faculty of Arts and Sciences at Harvard University, and was formerly affiliated with the Departments of Visual and Environmental Studies and of Romance Languages and Literatures.
+He was noted for his interdisciplinary work exploring relations between space and writing in early modern France, the history of cartography, and cinema.

-Biography
+Early life and education

 Conley was born in New Haven, Connecticut, and grew up in a non-academic family.
 He studied at Lawrence University and Columbia University before completing his Ph.D. in French literature at the University of Wisconsin–Madison, where he also pursued art history and film studies.
-He later studied at the Sorbonne in Paris.
+He later studied at the Sorbonne in Paris in 1968 as a Fulbright Fellow.